eni6ma/Fundamental-Cryptography/AES-CRYPTOGRAPHY.md

 Involves polynomial multiplication over $\( \text{GF}(2^8) \)$.

 Each of these equations represents a step in the AES encryption process, utilizing transformations and operations defined in the AES specification.

+ 1. **Key Expansion (Key Schedule):**
+   AES generates a series of round keys from the cipher key using the Rijndael key schedule.
+The round keys are used in each round of the AES encryption and decryption processes.

+ 2. **Initial Round:**
+   - **AddRoundKey:**
+     Each byte of the state is combined with the round key using bitwise XOR.
+     $$\text{State} \oplus \text{RoundKey}$$

+ 3. **Main Rounds:**
+   Each main round consists of four operations:
+   - **SubBytes:** A non-linear substitution step where each byte is replaced with another according to a lookup table.
+   - **ShiftRows:** A transposition step where each row of the state is shifted cyclically a certain number of steps.
+   - **MixColumns:** A mixing operation that operates on the columns of the state, combining the four bytes in each column.
+   - **AddRoundKey:** Each byte of the state is combined with the round key using bitwise XOR.

+   The MixColumns step is skipped in the final round.

+ 4. **Final Round:**
+   The final round is similar to the main rounds but does not include the MixColumns operation.

 ## PSEUDO CODE